Ed Crewe Home

 gRPC is 10 x faster than REST and best suited to cross microservice remote procedure calls.

-gRPC uses protoc to generate any or all of Go, Python, C#, C++, Java, Node.js, PHP, Ruby, Dart, and Kotlin code out of the box - so allowing your microservice engineers to use native Go, your SREs Python and other integrators their language of choice.
+gRPC uses protoc to generate any or all of Go, Python, C#, C++, Java, Node.js, PHP, Ruby, Dart, Kotlin & Rust code out of the box - so allowing your microservice engineers to use native Go, your SREs Python and other integrators their language of choice.
 Each language can import the autogenerated API libraries for it, which are generated from the *.proto source files that developers create to define the API.

 You have a single versioned API defined in one place for all services.
 This may be a dedicated myservices-proto package with all your source/*.proto files in and a script to run protoc and generate the libraries for each language your company uses.
 Along with the master API definition file eg. descriptor/proto.pb or proto.pbtext for the bigger human readable version.